Julian-Lafond/Projects/Sorting Algorithms/README.md

 This progam implementes four sorting orders: insertion, quick, shell, and heap sort.
 A test harness is built to create an array of pseudorandam elements to test each sort.
 We gather statistics about each sort and its performance.
-The statistics contain the size of the array, the number of moves required, and the number of comaprisons required.
+The statistics contain the size of the array, the number of moves required, and the number of comaprisons required

 #Building